environment-safe/authentication/README.md

 authentication
 ============================

-Authentication for the client or server (or both)
+Authentication for the client or server (or both) via WebAuthN.

 Usage
 -----